WanderingCat27/devdynasty-game/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/collision-detection.md

 ## Player collision detection with Triggers

-If a player walks on top of a trigger, the player will be stopped in its tracks and the trigger script will be set to active and begin executing.
+If a player walks on top of a trigger, the player will be stopped in its tracks, and the trigger script will be set to active and begin executing.

 ## Player class reacting to a collision